113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

  ## ibmcloud sl init
 {: #sl_init}

-Initialize the configuration settings that are used to connect to the {{site.data.keyword.BluSoftlayer_notm}} infrastructure environment.
+Initialize the configuration settings that are used to connect to the classic infrastructure environment.
 The configuration includes user name, API key or password, account and endpoint.
 ```
 ibmcloud sl init [OPTIONS]
 ```